Looking for credit help? Check out The Truth About Credit Cards!

 The news doesn’t come as much of a surprise, given Downey’s dismal share price and the admission of a consent order demanding it raise capital by year-end or face conservatorship.

-It’s unclear to what extent the Newport Beach, CA-based bank was still lending, given it dropped its wholesale lending unit back in mid-October.
+It’s unclear to what extent the Newport Beach, CA-based bank and mortgage lender was still lending, given it dropped its wholesale lending unit back in mid-October.

-That channel had historically provided roughly 80 percent of all single-family loan originations.
+That channel had historically provided roughly 80 percent of all single-family loan origination volume.

 As of the end of the third quarter, Downey had total deposits of $9.7 billion and $12.8 in total assets, many of which were non-performing.